Pabau GO app

 8. Use practice management software

 Every strategy above stands on its own.
 Combined in one system, they go further.
-That’s where practice management software like Pabau comes in.
+That is where practice management software like Pabau comes in, built as software for aesthetic practices rather than a general business tool.

 Pabau has built-in marketing tools that connect directly to the patient record: